a-murphy/sample_java_mongo/README.md

 ================
 Sample Java project with MongoDB using Ant.

-This sample is built for Shippable, a docker based continuous integration and deployment platform.
+This sample is built for and by Shippable, a Docker-based continuous integration and deployment platform.